Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 In 2012, Ruby featured in a documentary called “Jump Boys”, which focused on him, Barry Geraghty and Davy Russell on their 2011/12 season.

-Sadly, Ruby was the victim to a lot of different injuries and due to this, he was often on the sidelines later in his career.
-To fill the time, Ruby started becoming a racing pundit for RTร‰ and appeared on the Channel 4 Racing Saturday morning programme The Morning Line on a number of occasions.
+Sadly, Ruby was the victim of a lot of different injuries, and due to this, he was often on the sidelines later in his career.
+To fill the time, Ruby began serving as a racing pundit for RTÉ and appeared on the Channel 4 Racing Saturday morning programme, The Morning Line, on several occasions.

-Walsh also became a figurehead for Paddy Power as he was featured in numerous adverts, with the Cheltenham Festival 2016 ad being a favourite among fans.
+Walsh also became a figurehead for Paddy Power, as he was featured in numerous advertisements, with the 2016 Cheltenham Festival ad being a favourite among fans.

 Tony McCoy